enzo-project/enzo-e/doc/source/devel/eos-fluidprops.rst

 These classes are supposed to be lightweight struct/classes that encapsulate an equation of state.
 It's also important that these objects are cheap to copy.
-They are all entirely defined in header files to facillitate inlining.
+They are all entirely defined in header files to facilitate inlining.

-We currently expect an EOS class, ``EOSClass`` to provide the following methods:
+We currently expect an EOS class, ``EOSClass``, to provide the following methods:

   * ``constexpr static const char* EOSClass::name() noexcept`` This returns the name of the EOS class (it should match the name a user would specify in a parameter file)

-  * ``constexpr static bool EOSClass::is_barotropic() noexcept`` This should return true when the pressure field is just a function of density (e.g. in an isothermal gas).
+  * ``constexpr static bool EOSClass::is_barotropic() noexcept`` This should return true when the pressure field is just a function of density (e.g., in an isothermal gas).

-  * ``std::string EOSClass::debug_string() const noexcept`` This should return a string (for debugging purposes) that represents the internal state of the eos object.
+  * ``std::string EOSClass::debug_string() const noexcept`` This should return a string (for debugging purposes) that represents the internal state of the EOS object.

 Other methods supported by an EOS may include calculation of sound speed, fast magnetosonic speed, internal energy, etc.
-Essentially all (non-static) methods of an eos-object are declared as ``const`` (i.e. there's no reason for them to mutate internal state).
+Essentially all (non-static) methods of an EOS-object are declared as ``const`` (i.e. there's no reason for them to mutate internal state).

 One of the perks of using tagged unions is that different types of EOS objects don't NEED to implement the same methods.
 For example, it doesn't make much sense for an isothermal eos to support methods that compute the thermal energy.